colognia/First-homework-at-programming-bootcamp-Technigo---form/README.md

 - Live Site URL: [https://colognia.github.io/First-homework-at-programming-bootcamp-Technigo---form/]

 ## My process
+- check out examples for forms, collecting screenshots, going for transparent form
+- making a feature plan: what form should do and how both views should look like.
+I sketched the basic structure of my nested containers.
+- finding appropriate background image
-- making a sketch with figma
+- making a sketch with figma (4 hours)
-- build html
+- build html top to bottom, mobile first
 - create css
-- write a little javascript
+- write a little javascript for first time
 - check and verify frequently with firefox and its developer console
 - consulting my own notes regarding usage of tags/options, consulting developers.mozilla.org and w3schools, checking stackoverflow